-At the end of 1980, when AYH moved to an office in the hostel it operated at 1332 I Street, N.W., WABA moved along with it.
+At the end of 1980, when AYH moved to an office in its hostel at 1332 I Street NW, WABA moved along with it.
 The rent was \$108, double what WABA paid for its shared space.
 But this time, WABA got its own office, complete with a bathroom and shower, though later the tub was filled up with overflowing WABA archives.
 The rent also included some additional storage space.

-The search for funds led WABA to consider an offer made in the fall of 1980 by the Society for the Prevention of Blindness, which wanted to put on a fundraising bike-a-thon with WABA.
+The search for funds led the Board to consider an offer made in 1980 by the Society for the Prevention of Blindness, which wanted to put on a fundraising bike-a-thon with WABA.
 Harpold and Mollie Isaacs negotiated with POB, and a contract was drawn up to put on a bike-a-thon in May 1981.

 A few months later, POB backed out, but coincidentally, the Multiple Sclerosis Society came to WABA with another offer.
-After a contentious meeting, the Board agreed to the offer, which sparked one Board member to walk out.
+After a contentious meeting, the Board agreed to the MS offer, which sparked one Board member to walk out.

-At first, Monica Maxwell headed up the WABA bike-a-thon committee, and coined its name, "Monumental Motion," a weak pun that probably few noticed.
-Later, Katie Moran later took over for Maxwell.
-To staff the event, WABA hired Linda Davis, a hard worker who put in 60 hour weeks for minimal pay.
+At first, Monica Maxwell headed up the WABA Bike-a-Thon Committee, and coined the bike-a-thon's name, ''Monumental Motion," a weak pun that probably few noticed.
+Later, Katie Moran took over from Maxwell.
+To staff the event, WABA hired Linda Davis, a hard worker who put in sixty hour weeks for minimal pay.

-The Monumental Motion Bike-a-Thon did not meet the high projections set by MS, but by WABA standards, it had to have been a success.
+The Monumental Motion Bike-a-Thon did not meet the high projections set by MS, but by WABA standards, it was a huge success.
 About 375 riders logged a total of 12,000 miles, raising \$37,000.
-Expenses were \$12,000, which had all been borne by MS. WABA's share, 40% of the profits, came out to be \$9,660.73.
+Expenses were \$12,000, which had all been borne by MS. WABA's share, 40 percent of the profits, came out to be \$9,660.73.